Pea galaxy: Description

 The image to the right shows Pea galaxy GP_J1219.
 This was observed in 2014 by a HST team whose principal investigator was Alaina Henry, using the Cosmic Origins Spectrograph and the Near Ultraviolet channel.
 The scale bar in the image shows 1 arc second (1"), which corresponds to ~10,750 light years at the distance of 2.69 billion light years for GP_J1219.
 When using the COS Multi-Anode Micro-channel Array, in NUV imaging mode, the detector plate scale is ~40 pixels per arcsecond (0.0235 arcseconds per pixel).

-GPs feature significantly within the Zoogems project, which uses the Hubble Space Telescope to examine interesting images from the citizen science website Galaxy Zoo, collected since 2007.
+GPs feature significantly within the Zoogems project, which uses HST to examine images of interest from the citizen science websites Galaxy Zoo and Radio Galaxy Zoo, collected since 2007.
 Among the ~300 possible candidates for the Zoogems observations are 75 GPs.
-The original GP classifications used SDSS images, which are not as good quality as HST.
-These new HST images have produced one study in 2021 which challenges theories that GPs are similar to the first galaxies in the re-ionisation epoch, in that the stellar population in GPs may be older than any early galaxies that might have existed.
-Quoting from the abstract: "A substantial presence of old stars would indicate that the mechanisms allowing large escape fractions in these local galaxies may be different from those at play during the reionization epoch."
+The original GP classifications used SDSS images, which are not as good quality as the HST examples.

 History of discovery

-Years 2007 to 2010
+Years 2007 to 2009

-Galaxy Zoo (GZ) is a project online since July 2007 which seeks to classify up to one million galaxies.
+Galaxy Zoo (GZ) is a project online since July 2007 that seeks to classify up to one million galaxies.
 On July 28, 2007, two days after the start of the Galaxy Zoo Internet forum, citizen scientist 'Nightblizzard' posted two green objects thought to be galaxies.
 A discussion, or thread, was started on this forum by Hanny Van Arkel (cf. Hanny's Voorwerp) on the 12th of August 2007 called "Give peas a chance" in which various green objects were posted.
 This thread started humorously, as the name is a word play of the title of the John Lennon song "Give Peace a Chance", but by December 2007, it had become clear that some of these unusual objects were a distinct group of galaxies.
 These "Pea galaxies" appear in the SDSS as unresolved green images.
-This is because the Peas have a very bright, or powerful, Spectral line in their spectra for highly-ionized oxygen, which in SDSS color composites increases the luminosity, or brightness, of the "r" color band with respect to the two other color bands "g" and "i".
+This is because the Peas have a very bright, or powerful, spectral line in their spectra for highly-ionized oxygen, which in SDSS color composites increases the luminosity, or brightness, of the "r" color band with respect to the two other color bands "g" and "i".
 The "r" color band shows as green in SDSS images.
 Enthusiasts, calling themselves the "Peas Corps" (another humorous play on the Peace Corps), collected over a hundred of these Peas, which were eventually placed together into a dedicated discussion thread started by Carolin Cardamone in July 2008.
 The collection, once refined, provided values that could be used in a systematic computer search of the GZ database of one million objects, which eventually resulted in a sample of 251 Pea galaxies, also known as Green Peas (GPs).